-The National Association of REALTORS® Code of Ethics course required for all NAR members is due 12/31/18.
+The National Association of REALTORS® (NAR) Code of Ethics course required for all NAR members is due 12/31/18.
 The 2.5 hours on the NAR Code of Ethics is now due every two years.
 Although the requirement has been in place since 2001, the initial 4-year cycle was changed to a 2-year cycle.
-Therefore, it may not coincide with a real estate agent’s state of Ohio ethics requirement.
+So now it will not coincide with your state of Ohio ethics requirement.

 Any ethics course taken that satisfies the state of Ohio Canons of Ethics requirement (3-hours) will satisfy the NAR Code of Ethics class requirement.

 If you've taken the Columbus REALTORS® New Member Orientation or one of our Ethics courses in 2017 or 2018, we have a record of your attendance and you need do nothing else.

 However, if you have taken an ethics course at another school or course provider in the last two years, you need to email a copy of that CE certificate to Lucy Buzzee.
 Or notify Columbus REALTORS® with proof that you have taken a qualifying ethics course in the last two years.

 Columbus REALTORS® will report to NAR that you have complied with the requirement.

 Options for courses:

 Note to Commercial members: SIOR and CCIM have ethics courses that meet the NAR requirement.
 If you are a member of either of those societies and have taken an ethics training course since Jan.
 1, 2017, NAR has a record of compliance.

 What happens if a REALTOR® doesn’t meet the training requirement on time?

 From NAR: Failure to meet the requirement is a violation of a membership requirement and results in suspension of membership until the requirement is met or until membership is automatically terminated.